Cherry Hardwood Electronics Enclosure — Design Summary¶

 - c = 0.125"

-Moment balance: The peel force F acts at the bottom of the housing, ~4" below the top dovetail fulcrum.
-The dovetail contact reactions R at the bottom rail tips also act ~4" from the fulcrum.
+Moment balance: The peel force F acts at the bottom of the Base.
+The dovetail contact reactions R at the bottom rail tips act at approximately the same distance from the top dovetail fulcrum.
 Therefore R_total ≈ F, shared between two rails, so each rail sees R = F/2.

 - Midpoint of bearing face: arm = 0.075"